pulp/plugin_template/README.md

   update_redmine        The CI will automatically change the state of tickets when PRs are opened,
                         or merged, and when the changes are released.

+  ci_trigger            Value for the `on` clause on workflow/ci.yml (push, pull_request, etc...)

+  pre_job_template      holds name and a path for a template to be included to run before jobs. post_job_template     holds name and a path for a template to be included to run after jobs.
 ```

 # Bootstrap a new Pulp plugin